Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 ER CSW Responsibilities When Providing Ongoing Services (Court or Voluntary)

-1. Complete the appropriate MHR/CANS (0-5 years) or (5 years-adult) form in the Referral Portal and upload the appropriate consent.
+1. Complete the appropriate CANS (0-5 years) or (5 years-adult) form and upload the appropriate consent to the MHR in the Referral Portal.

 ER SCSW Responsibilities for Newly Detained and Non-Detained Children Under Court Ordered FM, VFM, or VFR

-• At the time of promotion of the referral to a case, confirm that an MHR/CANS has been completed for each child on the case.
+• At the time of promotion of the referral to a case, confirm that a MHR/CANS has been completed for each child on the case.

-1. Complete follow-up actions to ensure and track the completion of the MHR/CANS.
+3. Complete follow-up actions to ensure and track the completion of the MHR.

-• At the time of the first case plan update following the implementation of CSAT.
+• At the time of the first case plan update following the implementation of CSAT if child/youth is not connected to mental health services.

 • When a behavioral indicator is identified.

-• MART is responsible for completing the initial MHR/CANS.
+• CSAT is responsible for completing the initial MHR.

-2. Complete the MHR/CANS for a child placed outside of Los Angeles County.
+2. Complete the MHR for a child placed outside of Los Angeles County.

-• If the CSW indicates that the child is placed outside of LA County, the MHR/CANS is automatically forwarded to the AB1299 Unit.
+• If the CSW indicates that the child is placed outside of LA County, the MHR is automatically forwarded to the AB1299 Unit.

-• For courtesy supervision provided by another agency, contact the caregiver (and child if appropriate) and complete the MHR/CANS based on feedback from the caregiver, child and social worker performing courtesy supervision.
+• For courtesy supervision provided by another agency, contact the caregiver (and child if appropriate) and complete the MHR based on feedback from the caregiver, child and social worker performing courtesy supervision.

-• For a CSW who is providing courtesy supervision for a child in Los Angeles County, complete the MHR/CANS according to regular frequency.
+• For a CSW who is providing courtesy supervision for a child in Los Angeles County, complete the MHR if a behavioral indicator is identified.

-4. Where a behavioral indicator is identified and an MHST has previously been administered, consult with the SCSW, MAT+SLS, or co-located DMH staff.
+4. Where a behavioral indicator is identified and an MHR has previously been administered, consult with the SCSW, CSAT CSA, or co-located DMH staff.

 5. Respond to requests for additional information from members of the CSAT within two (2) business days.